 The ability to make simple voltage and resistance measurements with a multimeter will be helpful in troubleshooting, but more advanced diagnostic equipment is not required.

-Advice and guidance are available from the project via the contact form on the website.

 Tools

 A small soldering iron suitable for electronics use – around 15 Watts is fine.

 Fine rosin-cored electronics solder – NOT plumbers’ acid core solder.